 Sigiriya

-A day trip from Dune Towers resort to Sigiriya is a must-do activity for those who want to experience something unique during their Sri Lankan vacation.
+A day trip from Dune Towers resort to Sigiriya is a must-do activity for those who want to experience Sri Lanka Top attraction during their Sri Lankan vacation.
 Exploring the beauty of this ancient fortress and its surrounding landscapes is a fantastic way to make your trip to Sri Lanka memorable.
 Furthermore, since Sigiriya is located in the central part of Sri Lanka, it also offers an excellent opportunity to explore places that are located along the way of this day trip.

 Getting to Sigiriya from Dune Towers resort is very convenient.
 We will arrange for you private transport that will take you directly to the location.
 The day trip to Sigiriya should be planned for a full day to have enough time to explore all the interesting places and enjoy the atmosphere of the area.